Use keywords in UC Library Search to combine the composer name and the title word(s), such as:

 Popular songs are usually published in anthologies.
-Use a keyword search in Roger with the song title, and if known add the band or songwriter name.
-Folk song anthologies often do not have all of the song titles listed in Roger.
+Use a keyword search in UC Library Search with the song title, and if known add the band or songwriter name.
+Folk song anthologies often do not have all of the song titles listed in UC Library Search.

-In UCSD's Roger catalog, “score” can refer to any kind of printed music, including a set of parts like the four parts for a string quartet.
+In UC Library Search, “score” can refer to any kind of printed music, including a set of parts like the four parts for a string quartet.
 For symphonies and other orchestral works we have study scores, not part sets.
 For operas or musicals we have study scores and/or piano-vocal arrangements.
 For ensembles of nine players or less we have part sets and sometimes study scores as well.

-Most of our scores circulate, the main exceptions are the M2 and M3 collected works, the large bound volumes that serve as reference scores.
+Most of our scores circulate, the main exceptions are the majority of the M2 and M3 collected works, the large bound volumes that serve as reference scores.

-The Music Scores Collection is located in the Geisel Library West Wing 1st Floor, on the north end next to the music books.
+The Music Scores Collection is located in the Geisel Library East Wing 1st Floor, on the north end next to the music books.